-Of all the activities you can do on a yacht charter, nothing elicits quite the same level of excitement – or trepidation – as scuba diving.
+Of all the activities you can do on a superyacht charter, nothing elicits quite the same level of excitement – or trepidation – as a scuba diving experience.
 For some, the prospect of being completely submerged, unconstrained by gravity, exploring an entire Technicolor world beneath the waves holds tremendous appeal; but for others, the idea of plunging into the unknown, putting your trust in an oxygen tank, and leaving everything familiar behind can be a source of anxiety.

 Neither of these reactions is surprising.
 Short of going into space, diving is pretty much the only way to experience a totally different sensory realm to the overwater world – and is therefore one of the most extraordinary situations in which you can put yourself.

 At Yomira, we love the extraordinary, but we recognise that a scuba excursion can sometimes be a daunting prospect for a first-timer, for a host of different reasons.
 Our dive partner,

 Dive Butler, is run by the remarkable Alexis Vincent, whose passion for underwater exploration has defined his life for almost three decades.
 Over the years, he and his global team of instructors have helped countless aspiring divers of all ages and levels of physical ability overcome their fears and discover the beauty and serenity that await beneath the surface.